AlgoMaster Logo

 If you need a specific order, use a different collection or sort the set's contents at the point you need them:

 OrderBy returns an IEnumerable<string> sorted in ascending order, so the foreach walks the sorted projection rather than the underlying set.
 The set itself is unchanged.
-If you find yourself doing this on every read, SortedSet<T> is probably the right tool, because it keeps the elements ordered all the time at the cost of O(log n) operations instead of O(1).
+When this is done on every read, SortedSet<T> is a better fit because it keeps the elements ordered all the time at the cost of O(log n) operations instead of O(1).

 The same rule applies to ToList(), ToArray(), and any other materialization.
 They preserve whatever order the source enumerator happened to produce, which is the bucket-walk order for a HashSet<T>.
 The result is deterministic for that particular set instance at that particular moment, but it isn't a meaningful order to rely on.